danielnesterenko/Modified-TS-BC/README.md

 # Modified TS-BC
 Modified TS-BC is a modification of the Targeted Search-Based Behavioral Cloning model for playing Minecraft.
-It looks for the most similar situation in relation to a prompted goal between the agent and a demonstration dataset, by comparing embeddings of different embedding spaces
+It looks for the most similar situation in relation to a prompted goal between the agent and a demonstration dataset, by comparing embeddings of different embedding spaces.

+See [thesis_presentation_modified_tsbc.pptx](https://github.com/user-attachments/files/16648347/thesis_presentation_modified_tsbc.pptx) for additional information.

 ## Disclaimer
 This project is a modification of [TS-BC](https://pages.github.com/]https://github.com/JulianBvW/TS-BC).